 Once the vendor is selected, ensure that there is a proper communication channel.
 See to it that both the teams are connected and reply to queries promptly.
 Also, ensure that all the information is passed down correctly.
 Try not to hide information as it can impact the final output.

 DO Ensure Security of Data

 While being open and frank is good, it is also necessary to take precautions when it comes to data security.
-If your organization handles sensitive data, make sure that you safeguard the information with Non-disclosure agreement, and secure data sharing channels etc.
+If your organization handles sensitive data, make sure that you safeguard the information with a Non-disclosure agreement, and secure data sharing channels, etc.

 DO Opt for Trial

 Most eLearning outsourcing vendors provide a minimal trial period for Learning management systems and usable samples of their work.
 You can check the features, the interface, the customizability, etc. Do utilize the provision to find the best service provider.